-Once you understand what makes miso such a nutritional powerhouse, you will understand why I say to never boil miso.
+Miso: don't boil it because this nutritional powerhouse is fermented and you want it live!
+Once you understand what makes miso such a nutritional bonanza, you will understand why I say to never boil miso.
 Miso (pronounced mee-so) has a subtle yet complex flavor.
 Miso also comes in many delicious varieties.

 Miso is a fermented paste that’s made with rice or other grains that have been inoculated with a specific mold named Aspergillus oryzae.
 A preparation of salted, cooked soybeans is added and then the whole thing is allowed to ferment before being ground into a paste.
 The entire process can take weeks, months or years.
 The color, taste, texture and level of saltiness depends wholly on different combinations of the above.

 There are many varieties of miso, but here is an assortment of some of the more commonly used types of misos:

 - Natto miso: made from ginger and soybeans